len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_basic_topic/SchemaDotOrg.md

 1. Motivation and history
 2. Basic information
-3. Items and (data) types
+3. Structure of Schema.org
-4. Properties
+4. Real-world examples
-5. The structure of the *s:Thing*-hierarchy
-6. Example of a type and its properties
-7. A real-world example
-8. Another real-world example
-9. Limitations and criticism of Schema.org
+5. Limitations and criticism of Schema.org
+6. Conclusion
-10. Sources
+7. Sources

 ---

-# Motivation and history
+# 1 Motivation and history

 * End of 2010s: **Augmentation of search** with structured data